 Planning Permission

-If you’re a council and reading this, this section might not be so much of an issue for you.
+If youโre a council and reading this, this section might not be so much of an issue for you.
 However, some outdoor screen projects may require prior planning permission from your council or city.
-This is especially the case if you’re looking to add in completely new structures or remove any pre-existing structures.
+This is especially the case if youโre looking to add in completely new structures or remove any pre-existing structures.
 We recommend you contact your local planning permissions office to discuss the project.
-The last thing you want to be doing is ripping out your brand new kiosk from the floor!

 Site Surveys

 An extension to planning permission.
-You’ll actually want to ensure that the area you’re looking to install your smart bus stop and screen is suitable.
-For example, without a prior site survey, you might start to dig and hit an underground pipe, leading to all sorts of issues.
+Youโll want to ensure that the area youโre looking to install your smart bus stop and screen is suitable.
+For example, without a prior site survey, you might start to dig and hit an underground pipe.
 A site survey can also help determine the most optimal place to install the smart bus stop for maximised visibility and engagement.

 Power

-Wherever you’re planning to add your smart bus stop screens they’ll need adequate power.
-This may mean locating power cables or adequate power sources.
-In some cases, you may need to do some digging and run a fresh powerline to your new bus stop.
-If you’re simply replacing a static poster with a screen this shouldn’t be much of an issue.
-Again, it’s an important point that must be considered.
+Wherever youโre planning to add your smart bus stop screens, theyโll need adequate power.
+This may mean locating power cables or sufficient power sources.
+In some cases, you may need to do some digging and run a fresh power line to your new bus stop.
+If youโre simply replacing a static poster with a screen, this shouldnโt be much of an issue.
+Again, itโs an important point that must be considered.

 Internet

-WIFI – If you’re lucky enough to have a strong WIFI connection in reach, simply find the wifi network on the media player, enter the credentials and press connect.
-Once connected, your screen is ready to receive content and be controlled remotely.
+WIFI โ For connecting through wifi, simply find the desired network on the media player, enter the credentials and press connect.
+Once connected, your screen is ready to receive content and be controlled remotely (A good Wi-Fi connection is essential to maximise its potential).

-Ethernet – Essentially a wired connection.
-If possible we recommend going wired for the internet connection.
-This often results in a more consistent internet connection and in most cases, faster speeds.
-The faster and stronger your internet connection is, the more quickly your screen can download the latest content updates.
+Ethernet โ A wired internet connection is best practice if possible.
+A wired ethernet connection often results in a more consistent internet connection and, in most cases, faster speeds.
+The faster and stronger your internet connection is, the quicker your screen can download the latest content updates.

-4G Sims and Routers – Another popular option for connecting your smart bus shelter to the cloud is utilising a 4G sim and router.
-This option is perfect for rural locations, or when getting a wired or WIFI connection is near impossible.
-4G routers will give your bus stop screens their own dedicated network, providing a strong, secure connection.
-Some of our largest projects are being powered by 4G routers including British Airways.
-Wondering about 5G digital signage?
-We believe it could be right on the horizon.
+4G Sims and Routers โ Another popular option for connecting your smart bus shelter to the cloud is utilising a 4G sim and router.
+This option is perfect for rural locations or when getting a wired or WIFI connection is difficult.
+4G routers will give your bus stop screens their own dedicated network, providing a strong yet secure connection.
+Some of our largest projects are being powered by 4G routers, including British Airways.

-No matter what method you choose for connecting your media player to the internet, the most important aspects to consider are speed and connection strength.
-Not only does this contribute massively to screen uptimes, but it also ensures your screens update ASAP once changes are made in the software.
-You should pay additional attention to internet strength and speed if you are utilising live data feeds or streaming video.
+When it comes to connecting your media player to the internet, the most important aspects to consider are speed and connection strength.
+Not only does this contribute massively to screen operating times, but it also ensures your screens update instantly once changes are made in the software.
+Itโs especially important to consider internet strength and speed if utilising live data feeds or video streaming.

 7 Reasons Why Your City Needs A Smart Bus Stop